kencormack/pistar-lastqso/README.md

       For monochrome displays, this option suppresses all color codes.

   -n|--nobig
-      Disable the large font display of callsigns and ID #s, on systems with figlet installed.
-This conserves screen-space.
+      Disable the large font display of callsigns and ID #s.
+This conserves vertical screen-space.

+  -r|--replay /full/path/to/file
+      FOR DEVELOPMENT USE: This option allows the specified file to be "replayed" from the start, as if it were the current log.
+      This aids testing of coding changes, against problematic log entries, by replaying those log entries.
+Troubleshooting another user's log too, becomes possible.
+A fully qualified filename must be specified.

+        Examples:
+                -r /full/path/to/file
+          --replay /full/path/to/file

+        Not:
+                -r filename
+          --replay filename

+      This also allows adding support for modes for which the user does not have appropriate radios, by soliciting sample logs from contributors who do own radios of the appropriate type.

   -t|--top [integer]
       Adds an information zone to the top of the screen that shows